fcjbispo/MyITLearning/README.md

 - `cursos.json`: An index of available training programs.
 - `guia.md`: The main guide and instructions for the AI agent facilitating the training.
 - `plano_treinamento.md`: The detailed training plan (located inside `/curso_full_stack`).

+## Tools

+- This project is being developed using [Visual Studio Code](https://code.visualstudio.com/) with support of Roo Code Assistant with local LLM via LMStudio and Google's Gemini edge free models.

 ## Getting Started